pingcap/docs-dm/en/manage-replication-tasks.md

 ## Other task and cluster management commands

-In addition to the common task management commands above, DM also provides some other commands to manage data replication tasks and DM clusters.
+In addition to the common task management commands above, DM also provides some other commands to manage data migration tasks and DM clusters.

 ### Check the task configuration file

-You can use the `check-task` command to check whether a specified configuration file (`task.yaml`) of the replication task is valid, or whether the configuration of upstream/downstream database, permission setting, and schema meet the replication requirements.
+You can use the `check-task` command to check whether a specified configuration file (`task.yaml`) of the migration task is valid, or whether the configuration of upstream/downstream database, permission setting, and schema meet the migration requirements.
 For more details, refer to [Precheck the upstream MySQL instance configuration](precheck.md).

-When you use `start-task` to start a replication task, DM also executes all checks done by `check-task`.
+When you use `start-task` to start a migration task, DM also executes all checks done by `check-task`.

 {{< copyable "" >}}